optskug/docs/README.md

 The instructions can and will change and are volatile.
 Please report and discuss any issues in the #toyota-security channel on the comma.ai Discord.
 The invite to that discord is at https://discord.comma.ai.
 Once joined, make sure to answer any prompts you see in the Discord to gain full access.
 Once that is answered, this link will work to get you to #toyota-security: https://discord.com/channels/469524606043160576/905950538816978974

+You'll need a C3 or C3X and a Toyota A harness for current supported vehicles.

 INSTRUCTIONS STATUS: WIP 🚧

 ---